ChainlinkResources/docs/source/includes/_introduction.md

 # Introduction

-Welcome to the [Provide Platform](http://provide.services) API.
+Welcome to the [Provide](http://provide.services) API.
 Provided here is all the documentation you need to orchestrate global blockchain networks and build revolutionary new decentralized applications and services using Provide.

 # Platform Overview

-Provide Platform is a scalable, chain- and protocol-agnostic PaaS for deploying public, private or permissioned blockchain networks.
-Provide creates a modern developer experience with easy-to-understand APIs.
-Provide Platform helps your blockchain developers operationalize smart contracts for use in decentralized applications and integrate with enterprise application architectures.
-The transaction, signing identities, oracles, bridges, smart contracts and other decentralized application elements are manageable using our [web UI](https://static.provide.services) or [CLI](https://github.com/provideservices/provide-cli).
-You can use Provide Platform to rapidly prototype a DApp or architect a new platform or network.
-Our abstraction layer makes deploying decentralized applications to production a seamless experience for DevOps.
+Provide is a scalable chain- and cloud-agnostic platform for deploying public, private or permissioned peer-to-peer infrastructure.
+Provide enables Web3 innovation with a suite of developer tools and modern APIs.
+Provide can help you or your organization experiment with and ultimately adopt DLT (distributed ledger technology) in a way that compliments your legacy enterprise architecture.
+Provide has a [web UI](https://dawn.provide.services) and [CLI](https://github.com/provideservices/provide-cli) to manage platform resources.

-Provide’s structured platform abstracts away much of the DevOps and engineering overhead associated with blockchain projects.
-Your project can be up and running across thousands of nodes all over the world in minutes.
+We are working to make our [web experience](https://dawn.provide.services) suitable for bizdev and product owners.
+If you are a developer, you will likely want to work with the [CLI](https://github.com/provideservices/provide-cli).

 # Client Libraries